redlibrarian/redlibrarian.github.io/_posts/2020-05-15-lives-time-pandemic.markdown

 the pragmatic, practical thinking of library leadership.
 The pragmatic calculus is based on once again equating lifetime with working time, but with a third term now becoming more and more insistent: the time of the user.
-Users clamouring for their own time to pass more quickly through access to library resources, books, games, newspapers, databases, research material.
+Users clamouring for their own time to pass more quickly or more productively through access to library resources, books, games, newspapers, databases, research material.
 Ranganathan's fourth law - save the time of the reader - takes on a tense and eerie complexion as we rush (time) to put